Dr. Martin Luther King, Jr. Day of Service

 MLK Day of Service at Penn

-The Dr. Martin Luther King, Jr. Day of Service at Penn attracts over 400 student, staff, faculty, alumni and community volunteers.
+The Dr. Martin Luther King, Jr. Day of Service at Penn usully attracts over 400 student, staff, faculty, alumni and community volunteers.
+The 2021 Day of Service Projects will either be pre-recorded or presented via a video conferencing service.
+Check the calendar under "Events" for how to access each listed program.
 The list of projects include:

-- Day of Service Breakfast for Volunteers with Keynote Address
+- Day of Service Kick-Off for Volunteers with Keynote Address

 - Class of '80/Sayre Mentoring Program

 - The Dr. Martin Luther King, Jr. Virtual Vigil